antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_evaluation/text_generation/helpers/chat.md

     return "\n".join(markdown_output).strip()
 ```
 #### Purpose
-Transforms a dictionary of evaluation results into a Markdown-friendly string, making it simpler to display or store results in a formatted manner.
+Transforms a dictionary of evaluation results into a Markdown-friendly string, which makes it simpler to display or store results in a formatted manner.

 #### Process Flow
 1. Iterates over each key-value pair in `evaluation_results`.